ellenc0297/github-notes/README.md

 * There is a section for comment usually for collabrating with other people to help keep track what you added or took out

 ## Commit
-What is commit?
+What is Commit?
 Similar to saving a file that's been edited, a commit records changes to one or more files in your branch. (saving your files)

 * Right corner is your edit button = fix anything you will like
 * There is also view history --> a button called *"history"* = it can show you what you changed that moment